anur4ag/postPilot/README.md

   - [Installation](#installation)
 - [License](#license)

-## Introduction

-**Digitomize** is designed to provide developers with a comprehensive platform for exploring coding contests and creating dynamic portfolios that showcase their coding skills and achievements.

 ## Features

 - **Web Scrapping** The PuppeteerJS bot extracts information from the news website you've chosen based on your "news type" preference.
 It then provides your audience with a list of the most recent news articles, along with their corresponding links.